Trequetrum/blog-onesmallstep/content/types-intro.md

 It seems to me that this is the state of affairs regardless of type system soundness.
 Short of full state space exploration or formal verification, even sound type systems may still have developers reasoning about their programs in a way that a more expressive type system could encode.
 You can think of an assembly languages' type system as being sound (*Everything is a series of bits!
 It can't be fooled!*), but of course before doing anything a developer will immediately layer their own more expressive types on top of those (They simply lose any ability to check them in an automated way).

-**A question:**
+**Another question:** Which is preferable?

   1. The false sense of safety of an expressive, but ultimately flawed type system.
   2. The lack of safety of an impoverished type system.

 Considering that a type system takes time both to learn and to use, it's unlikely massive software systems will get written in languages like Agda.
 The burden to hire developers and the extra effort required to use the type system may create an insurmountable problem for now.
 However, there's some hope, languages (like Haskell, Rust, etc) are experiments in what can be done to keep the type system expressive, sound, as well as productive.